Understanding the career pathway and grades for doctors in the UK

 FY1 doctors hold provisional GMC registration and work only under very close supervision.

 By the end of their FY1 year, doctors will need to have shown that they have met the required outcomes to be eligible for full registration with the GMC and to then move onto the next stage of their foundation training.

 FY2 (Foundation Year 2)

-A trainee shows that they are ready to move onto a core, speciality or general practice training programme by completing FY2.
+By completing FY2, a trainee shows that they’re ready to move onto a core, speciality or general practice training programme.
 They can also be recommended for full registration with the GMC.

-Once a doctor has successfully completed their foundation training, they will progress into the early stages of training in either a specialist area or general practice.
-Training programmes usually last between 3-8 years but the length and structure can differ according to each speciality.
+Once a doctor has successfully completed their foundation training, they’ll progress into the early stages of training in either a specialist area or general practice.
+Training programmes usually last between 3-8 years, but the exact length and structure may differ according to the speciality.

-We’ve provided a brief overview of some of the training pathways that are available, below:
+We’ve provided a brief overview of some of the available training pathways, below:

 Run-through training programmes

 Run-through training programmes typically last between 3-7 years.
 Applicants apply once, at the beginning of the programme, and are recruited for the full duration of the specialty training.